Delta-8, Delta-9, and Delta-10: How do they tie into the cannabis debate? - NewsBreak

 Delta-8 and Delta-10 are legal federally, but Delta-9 is not if the plant it’s harvested from has over 0.3% of the isomer.
 If there is a plant that is over that threshold in Tennessee, legally, it must be destroyed.

 “That law was written for plants.
 There was no law, there is no regulation written for products,” Besenius said.
-“So, by proxy, it set the precedent that those products can also be made to the same level.”‘It is really scary’ UT students sleep on the street to get into downtown apartment complex
+“So, by proxy, it set the precedent that those products can also be made to the same level.”

 Say you have a dense, 1,000-gram (1 kilogram) gummy product—it could, in theory, have three grams of Delta-9 THC.
 An eighth of cannabis contains about 3.5 grams of Delta-9.
 For what it’s worth, it is illegal in Tennessee for a person to “knowingly possess” one-eighth(+) of marijuana , a product that contains cannabis.